The end of October marks the end of my ninth month blogging. And… I officially made the transition to self-employment at the beginning of the month!

 How We Report Income

-We report income as income that is paid to us in any given month.
-Previously, we reported income as it was earned, which doesn’t really paint the reality of making money blogging:
+I report income as income paid during any given month.
+Previously, I reported income as it was earned, which doesn’t paint the reality of making money blogging:

 - Programs have different minimum payouts before you can get paid (e.g. advertisement networks with $100 minimums, or affiliate networks with $50 minimums)